bbauska/TUMx-DWAPNx/README.md

 my server.
 This code gets executed after I start my server.
 It performs this

-request and this will be stored, let\'s say her,e and then every time someone
+request and this will be stored, let&apos;s say her,e and then every time someone

 calls this call, the same object will always be returned.
 So, the same